Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 The relationship between SHPOs and the Sex Offender Notification Rules

-In R v Smith and Others the Court of Appeal considered the relationship between SOPOs and the notification provisions and agreed that, “a SOPO must operate in tandem with the statutory notification requirements” and “not conflict with any of those requirements”.
-They decried any use of a SOPO to extend notification periods beyond the time prescribed by law as, “not a proper use of … power”.
+In R v Smith and others, the Court of Appeal considered the relationship between SOPOs and the notification provisions and agreed that “a SOPO must operate in tandem with the statutory notification requirements” and “not conflict with any of those requirements”.
+They decried any use of a SOPO to extend notification periods beyond the time prescribed by law as “not a proper use of … power”.
 The Court of Appeal considered whether any SOPO should be for the same period as any notification and decided this was not necessary.
-The Court could: “see no objection to the …provisions of a SOPO extending beyond the notification requirements”, and added: “It may also be possible that a SOPO for less than an indefinite period might be found to be the right order in a case where the notification requirements endure for ever”.
+The Court could “see no objection to the …provisions of a SOPO extending beyond the notification requirements” and added “it may also be possible that a SOPO for less than an indefinite period might be found to be the right order in a case where the notification requirements endure for ever”.

 Additional Useful Case Law

-The Court has no power to order a SHPO for breach of a SOPO – R v Harmer [2017] EWCA Crim 192
+The Court has no power to order a SHPO for breach of a SOPO – R v Harmer [2017] EWCA Crim 192.

 Sexual Risk Orders

-On 8 March 2015, Risk of Sexual Harm Orders were replaced by Sexual Risk Orders.
 Section 122A Sexual Offences Act (SOA) 2003 deals with Sexual Risk Orders.

-Breach of a Sexual Risk Order a criminal offence that is triable either way and prosecuted by the CPS under section 122H Sexual Offences Act 2003.
+Breach of a Sexual Risk Order is a criminal offence that is triable either way and prosecuted by the CPS under section 122H Sexual Offences Act 2003.

 The maximum penalty for conviction on indictment is imprisonment for a term not exceeding five years.